emoose/OutRun2006Tweaks/README.md

 - Fixes certain effects like engine backfiring which failed to appear when using controllers
 - Anisotropic filtering & transparency supersampling can be forced, greatly reducing aliasing around the edges of the track
 - Reflection rendering resolution can be increased from the default 128x128
+- Restores the car base shadow from the C2C console ports, which was missing on PC for some reason

 **Gameplay:**
 - Built-in framelimiter to prevent speedups, framerate can be partially unlocked with game running at 60FPS internally
 - Restored XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
 - Xbox Series impulse triggers are supported and can be tweaked inside INI
+- Horn button can be made functional during normal gameplay, outside of the "honk your horn!" girl requests
+- Allows randomizing the set of highway animations to use, instead of only using the set for the game mode being played

 **Bugfixes:**
 - Prevents save corruption bug when remapping controls with many input devices connected